The best mirrorless cameras under $1,000

 Summary and comparative features of mirrorless cameras under $1000

-I’ve decided to summarize the main features of these cameras in the table below.
+I’ve summarized the main features of these cameras in the table below.

 | Camera | Definition | Stab. | Weight | Dim. | Burst(electr.) | Video | Battery Life(Viewfinder) | Battery | Approx.price | Best price |